Why It’s Time to Stop Fearing AI - Fleximize

 Ultimately, in the long-term, excluding human personnel removes valuable feedback and customer service.
 While machines are better suited to sorting data, it’s humans that implement the technology and give it meaning.
 And in terms of fearing the rise of AI, let’s not forget that during the first Industrial Revolution, Luddites were terrified machines would take away their jobs.
 In fact, it only enhanced workers’ lives and increased productivity.

-As Daniel Mahoney, head of economic research at the Centre for Policy Studies points out, for every 10% of jobs that are lost per year to automation, another 10% are created.
+As The World Economic Forum points out, by 2025, while 85 million jobs may be displaced by automation, an impressive 97 million new roles are projected to emerge.
 Clearly it’s time we stopped fearing AI and started thinking of the huge potential of the human-machine partnership.

 About the author